-- King Abdullah University of Science and Technology (Saudi Arabia)
+- Assoc.
+Prof. Christian Voolstra, King Abdullah University of Science and Technology (Saudi Arabia)

 Scalable phylogenomics using alignment-free methods

 Highly scalable phylogenomic approaches are needed to make evolutionary sense of the on-going deluge of sequence data.
-I am exploring the use of alignment-free methods in large-scale phylogenomic inference of microbial evolution as networks, beyond the conventional tree-like assumption of evolutionary history.
+We are exploring the use of alignment-free methods in large-scale phylogenomic inference of microbial evolution as networks, beyond the conventional tree-like assumption of evolutionary history.

 - Assoc.
 Prof. James Hogan, Queensland University of Technology (Australia)